Ozone-depleting substances

 Q6.VIII.
 If the demand for licences cannot be fully satisfied, on what basis is the allocation to applicants made?
 First come, first served?
 Past performance?
 Is there a maximum amount to be allocated per applicant and, if so, on what basis is it determined?
 What provision is made for new importers?
 Are applications examined simultaneously or on receipt?

-The decision on how much quota an importer or producer receives is made in accordance with the quota allocation procedure for imports, which require quota as set out in article 16 of Regulation (EC) No. 1005/2009.
+The decision on how much quota an importer or producer receives is made in accordance with the quota allocation procedure for imports, which require quota as set out in article 16 of the ODS Regulation.
 The Environment Agency, Climate Change Trading and Regulatory Services ensure that total GB ODS quota and therefore organisations' GB quota does not exceed the limits imposed by the ODS Regulation for end uses that are subject to quantitative limits.

 Q6.IX.
 In the case of bilateral quotas or export restraint arrangements where export permits are issued by exporting countries, are import licences also required?
 If so, are licences issued automatically?